 For 2013, scrappy little Discover is trying something bold.
 They’ve chucked everything and started fresh with only one card – the new Discover it® Card.
 (Yes, lowercase, don’t ask me why.)
 No longer promoted are the Discover More, Motiva, Open Road, Escape, and Miles cards.
-You may have noticed a lot of commercials about it recently, claiming it to be a “Game Changer”.

-After a closer look, the new card is a definite improvement over the old products, with many positive changes in direct response to the competition.
+In fact, you may want to convert your old Discover card to this one.
+The new card is a definite improvement over the old products, with many positive changes in direct response to the competition.
 Here are the highlights:

 - 1% flat cashback on all other purchases.
 Previous cash back cards had an initial tier that only gave you 0.25% cash back on the first $3,000 in purchases, and then 1% after that.
 They’ve finally matched competitors and went for 1% flat.